Robruppjr/GameWiki/README.md

 CharacterEntity contains an Id, name, character description, and game character is in.

-Developer, Game, and Character all have the methods to create, read, update, and delete.
+Developer, Game, and Character all have the methods to create, read(all and by id), update, and delete.
-In addition to these, developer can be gotten alphabetically.
+In addition to these, developer can be gotten alphabetically and games can be gotten by developer.
-...

 Contribution: